sunaku/tork/man/man1/tork.1.markdown

 helpers listed in the description of the `TORK_CONFIGS` environment variable.

 Next, it waits for you to supply interactive commands either (1) directly on its stdin or (2) remotely through tork-remote(1).
-From then onward, you may press the ENTER key (supplying no command) to see a menu of accepted commands.
+From then onward, type `h` and press ENTER to see a help message that shows a menu of accepted commands.

 Some interactive commands accept additional arguments, described as follows.